yanhan/hroamer/README.md

 hroamer uses the UUID to identify the source file / directory that needs to be copied to the destination.
 This UUID is not dependent on the contents of the file / directory and is globally unique.
 The name before the UUID allows the user to specify the destination filename.
 If unchanged, the destination file / directory will have the same name as the source.

 We mentioned that the part after the second ` | ` is not important - that is true and it is something I added for improved clarity on where a file was originally from, because UUIDs are not exactly human-friendly.
-This means that the following line is equivalent to the one above:
+Therefore, to hroamer, the following 2 lines are equivalent:

 ```
 main.c | ee8a97dd-e269-4f6e-9565-c1f3fd0457b1
+main.c | ee8a97dd-e269-4f6e-9565-c1f3fd0457b1 | /home/linda/workspace/poseidon/main.c
 ```

 ### Moving files / directories